erinfry6/AncGeneExpReconstructionBT/README.md

 ## Modify the scripts

-The top of each script (all .sh and .R files) must be modified to contain the proper directory path for the home directory
+ - The top of each script (all .sh and .R files) must be modified to contain the proper directory path for the home directory

-The numbering will begin at 2, not 1.
+ - The numbering will begin at 2, not 1.
 For steps 1 and 3, modify the .sh file for loops at the end of the script to run the analysis on the desired number of genes.

-It is important to look at the command files being created in run_MCMC.sh.
-If you would like to modify the command files, you will need to manually change each of the four command file writing scripts in the 'CREATING COMMAND FILES' section.
+ - It is important to look at the command files being created in run_MCMC.sh.
+If you would like to modify the command files, you will need to manually change the command file writing scripts in the 'CREATING COMMAND FILES' section.

 #################################################################################